FlowRunner-AI/docs/backendless-pro-manager/content/ports-description-include.md

+- **80/443**: This ports are used by Kubernetes Ingress as entry points for handling incoming requests to your services.
+They play a crucial role in routing external traffic to Backendless workloads like bl-server, bl-web-console, bl-rt-server, and others.
+These ports ensure that your services can be accessed externally via specified domains, with the Ingress controller managing the routing and security of incoming requests.
+Proper configuration of these ports and the associated Ingress resources allows for efficient and secure traffic management for your installation.

 - **5050**: This port is dedicated to the Pro Manager web server, which hosts the User Interface (UI).
 The UI is a critical component for managing and configuring your Backendless environment, providing a graphical interface for ease of operation.

 - **5051**: Utilized by the Pro Manager for web socket connections, this port enables real-time log streaming and other dynamic updates.
 This feature is vital for live monitoring of your application's performance and behavior, facilitating immediate responsiveness to events as they occur.